-This is seemingly in contrast to previous studies such as Wientjes et al. (2010; 2011) and Bøggild (2010); however, we point out that neither of the Wientjes et al. (2010; 2011) studies directly measured the surface albedo or any optical properties of the mineral dusts retrieved from their GrIS sampling sites and only inferred mineralogical darkening from low spectral resolution MODIS data that did not consider biological darkening as a potential explanation for the suppressed albedo in the visible wavelengths and the “wavy pattern” observed in the dark zone in MODIS imagery.
-We argue that while the “wavy pattern” may be indicative of geological outcropping onto the ablation zone, it does not necessarily follow that these minerals are responsible for surface darkening, but perhaps act as stimuli for biological growth in situ.
+The minimal direct albedo reducting effect from local minerals on the ice surface is seemingly in contrast to some previous studies such as Wientjes et al. (2010; 2011) and Bøggild (2010); however, we point out that neither of the Wientjes et al. (2010; 2011) studies directly measured the surface albedo or any optical properties of the mineral dusts retrieved from their GrIS sampling sites and only inferred mineralogical darkening from low spectral resolution MODIS data that did not consider biological darkening as a potential explanation for the suppressed albedo in the visible wavelengths and the presence of a “wavy pattern” observed across the dark zone in MODIS imagery.
+We argue that while the “wavy pattern” may be indicative of geological outcropping onto the ablation zone, it does not necessarily follow that these minerals are responsible for surface darkening.
 In support of this, Wientjes et al. (2011) found strongly scattering and weakly absorbing quartz to be the dominant mineral in surface ice and speculated that biota may be having a darkening effect.
-Bøggild et al. (2010) found mineral dust to be an albedo reducer in Kronprinz Christian’s Land (80N, 24W) but this area is geologically and climatologically distinct from our field site, and their transect only spanned ~8 km from the ice sheet margin, being an area prone to local dust deposition and not thought to be part of the “Dark Zone”.
-The mineral dust may provide a source of nutrients and shelter for glacier algae, making the mineral dust an enabler of biological albedo decline and exacerbating the so-called “wavy pattern” (Wientjes et al. (2011) created by outcropping dusts.
-In contrast, we have demonstrated that algae are potent albedo reducers.
-This is consistent with previous studies (Stibal et al. 2017; Yallop et al. 2012) that found mineral dust to be insignificant for explaining albedo variations in the same region.
+Bøggild et al. (2010) found mineral dust to be an albedo reducer in Kronprinz Christian’s Land (80N, 24W) but this area is geologically and climatologically distinct from our field site, and their transect only spanned ~8 km from the ice-sheet margin, being an area prone to local dust deposition and not thought to be part of the “Dark Zone” proper.
+In this study, we have demonstrated using empirical measurements and radiative transfer modelling that algae are potent albedo reducers and mineral dusts are not, at least in this region where small, strongly scattering and weakly absorbing mineral fragments sit atop relatively dark bare-ice.
+These findings are consistent with several previous studies (Stibal et al. 2017; Yallop et al. 2012) that found mineral dust to be insignificant for explaining albedo variations in the same region or that algal cells had a greater albedo reducing effect than mineral dusts in north-west Greenland (Aoki et al. 2011).

 3.3 Indirect effects of algae